An Avocado Omelette Superfood Breakfast

 How to Make an Avocado Omelette

-Keep an eye on it as this can happen quickly and you don’t want to burn it.
-Once the omelette has risen up, take it out of the grill, shake the frying pan a little to losen it and turn it onto a plate, folded in half.
-Enjoy immediately.
+- Keep an eye on it as this can happen quickly and you don’t want to burn it.
+Once the avocado and shiitake omelette has risen up, take it out of the grill, shake the frying pan a little to loosen it and turn it onto a plate, folded in half and ready to eat.